ViacheslavDanilov/hsi_analysis/README.md

 - [Data Access](#data-access)
 - [How to Cite](#how-to-cite)

-<a name="purpose"></a>
+<a name="introduction"></a>
-## 🎯 Purpose
+## 🎯 Introduction
 Our study aims to advance the application of dimensionality reduction, object detection, and segmentation in Hyperspectral Imaging (HSI), specifically for tissue ablation monitoring.
-We evaluate different modalities for ablation detection and segmentation in [hyperspectral images](https://en.wikipedia.org/wiki/Hyperspectral_imaging), focusing on thermal effects induced by laser ablation treatment in vivo.
+We evaluate different modalities for ablation detection and segmentation in [hyperspectral images](https://en.wikipedia.org/wiki/Hyperspectral_imaging), focusing on thermal effects induced by laser ablation treatment _in vivo_.

 <a name="data"></a>
 ## 📂 Data